How do I pay my bill?

 We’re a trusted member of the communities we serve and we want to make sure everyone has access to support programs, rebates and payment arrangements if they are having trouble making their regular payments.

-Please call us at 226-896-2200 or email firstname.lastname@example.org if you require financial assistance.
+Please call us at 226-896-1010 or complete our Customer Care Contact Form if you require financial assistance.
 We can work out an arrangement that will help you get on track.
 We’re also pleased to offer you the following financial assistance programs.

 Ontario Electricity Rebate

-The Ontario Electricity Rebate (OER) is for most households, farms, long-term care homes and small businesses.
-Eligible consumers automatically receive the rebate, which appears on bills as a separate line item.
+The Ontario Electricity Rebate (OER) applies to most households, farms, long-term care homes and small businesses and automatically appears on bills as a separate line item.
+These customers do not need to apply for the OER.

 What is the Ontario Electricity Rebate?

-The Ontario Electricity Rebate (OER), introduced in early 2020, provides eligible electricity customers with a 17% rebate on their electricity costs.
+The Ontario Electricity Rebate (OER), introduced in early 2020, provides eligible electricity customers with a 11.7% rebate on their electricity costs.
+On November 1, 2023, the OER will increase to 19.3%

 Who is Eligible to Receive the OER?